 The title should let people know what to expect from the journal, what topic/discipline will be contributing articles, and that it’s a student journal.
-Some examples are Undergraduate Research Journal for the Humanities, Knots: An Undergraduate Journal of Disability Studies, and Compass.
+Some examples are Zenith!
+The Undergraduate Research Journal for the Humanities, Knots: An Undergraduate Journal of Disability Studies, and Compass.

 What types of content would you publish?
 Traditional academic publishing includes:

 However, online journals offer new and innovative ways to showcase scholarship, including videos, sound recordings, art, and interactive documents.
 The University of Sydney refers to these as Non-Traditional Research Outputs (NTROs), and has a report that offers ways to evaluate them.
 The James Cook University in Australia includes information and examples of NTROs on their publishing guide.

 The Intersectional Apocalypse journal is a prime example of how articles can be a mix of text and visuals.
 Another example is a recent issue of BC Studies, which has some digital stories mixing text and visuals.

 When making selection decisions, consider whose voices aren’t being heard.
 You may want to include a diverse authorship group, and opinions in your journal.

 How will you advertise for content?
 Where?
 Some ideas are on social media, school newspaper or radio, and within an academic department or faculty.
 Submission information should be included on your website.
 Depending on how often you are publishing the journal, you may want to accept submissions on an ongoing basis.